learn-co-curriculum/dsc-hadoop-mapreduce-recap/README.md

 ### Summary

-The logs show that the pretty interesting output, especially which and how many CPUs it used.
-It also shows how much CPU time it used, so depending on the file input size, you'll be able to run some tests on how fast it can compute.
-Another way is to use different file format, like avro or parquet to read and write much faster to reduce the CPU time.
+The logs show pretty interesting output, especially which and how many CPUs it used.
+It also shows how much CPU time it used.
+Depending on the file input size, you'll be able to run some tests on how fast it can compute.
+Another way is to use different file formats, like avro or parquet to read and write much faster to reduce the CPU time.